A unified approach to the performance analysis of caching systems

 \subsection{Replication strategies for cache networks}

 In a system of interconnected caches, requests producing a miss at one cache are typically forwarded along one or more routes toward repositories storing all objects.
 After the request eventually hits the target, we need to specify how the object gets replicated back in the network, in particular along the route traversed by the request.
-We will consider the following mechanisms: \begin{itemize} \item {\bf leave-copy-everywhere (LCE)}: the object is sent to all caches of the backward path. \item {\bf leave-copy-probabilistically (LCP)}: the object is sent with probability $q$ to each cache of the backward path. \item {\bf leave-copy-down (LCD)}: the object is sent only to the cache preceding the one in which the object is found (if any). \end{itemize} Notice that LCP, combined with standard LRU at all caches, is the same as LCE combined with q-LRU at all caches.
+We will consider the following mechanisms \cite{rossi-icn14}: \begin{itemize} \item {\bf leave-copy-everywhere (LCE)}: the object is sent to all caches of the backward path. \item {\bf leave-copy-probabilistically (LCP)}: the object is sent with probability $q$ to each cache of the backward path. \item {\bf leave-copy-down (LCD)}: the object is sent only to the cache preceding the one in which the object is found (unless the object is found in the first visited cache). \end{itemize} Notice that LCP, combined with standard LRU at all caches, is the same as LCE combined with q-LRU at all caches.